zhongyuchen/few-shot-text-classification/README.md

 * For each product domain, there are three different binary classification tasks.
 These buckets then form 23 x 3 = 69 tasks in total.
-* 4 x 3 = 12 tasks from 4 domains (Books, DVD, Electronics and Kitchen) are selected as test domains, and there are only 5 examples as support set for each labels in the test domains.
+* 4 x 3 = 12 tasks from 4 test domains (Books, DVD, Electronics and Kitchen) are selected as test set, and there are only 5 examples as support set for each labels in the test set.
+There other 19 domains are train domains.

 | Train Tasks | Dev Tasks|Test Tasks|
 | ------| ------|------|